open-telemetry/opentelemetry-js/doc/metrics.md

 });
 ```

-In the above example we are initialising the Node SDK to enable the Metrics SDK
+In the above example we are initializing the Node SDK to enable the Metrics SDK
 and configure it to export the metrics in Prometheus format by registering the
 `PrometheusExporter`.